-What is a Full Service or Gross Lease?
+What is a Full Service aka Gross Lease?

 Triple Net Lease

 A triple net lease is essentially the opposite of a gross lease.
-The tenant (you) agrees to pay for all of the building’s operating expenses.
-That includes maintenance fees, building insurance and property taxes.
+The tenant (you) agrees to pay for not only the fees for rent and utilities but also all of the commercial property’s operating expenses, such as maintenance fees, building insurance, and property taxes.
+Usually, triple net leases require reduced rental prices because the tenant has assumed responsibility for the operating expenses.

 Double Net Lease